 This is a mandated service depending on the probationer's level of addiction/abuse of alcohol and/or drugs.
 Treatment programs are conducted at a state approved facility by a licensed substance abuse counselor.

 This program is available to individuals under the age of 21 who have committed a non-driving alcohol-related offense.
 Participation in the program may allow for either a reduced charge or the dismissal of the original charge.
 Individuals participate in either a 8 hour education program or are referred to treatment (see above).

 Multiple Offender Evaluations

 Person's petitioning the court for restoration of their driving privileges after having been administratively revoked by DMV for three DUI offenses are court ordered to ASAP for an evaluation.
 A recommendation is then made to the court regarding license restoration.

 Driver Improvement - In person and online

 A basic driver improvement course available to individuals (1) mandated to attend by DMV as a result of an accumulation of points, (2) referred by a court for a traffic violation, or (3) who volunteer to attend to receive positive points.

 Driving Suspended Program - Intervention Intervention

-Additionally, while driving, the offender will be required to give a breath sample every 5-20 minutes.
+Additionally, while driving, the offender will be required to give a breath sample while the car is running.
 If the offender tests positive while driving, the car's horn will sound, and its high beam lights will flash on and off.
 Any tampering with the interlock system by the offender (Class I misdemeanor) will cause the offender to be sent back to court as non-compliant.
 The offender can be jailed for this tampering, as well as pay a heavy fine.

 First Time Drug Offender